equinor/flotilla/broker/README.md

 ## Set up the broker

 The broker expects a private key for its server x509 certificate used for TLS.
-This must be provided through an environment variable called `FLOTILLA_BROKER_SERVER_KEY`.
+This must be provided through an environment variable called `TLS_BROKER_SERVER_KEY`.
 This is a secret and should be treated as such.
 It can be found in our key vault.

 ### Automatic environment setup